code-emad/BE-House-Of-Games/README.md

 To create a local version of the database, you will need to run `npm run setup-dbs` then `npm run seed` within the terminal.
 This will run the seed file which will create a nc_games database and nc_games_test database populated with the contents from the data file.

 To specify which database is to be used, you will need to create 2 new files `.env.development` + `.env.test` and save within the directory.
 You will then need specify the database in the file which can be done by inserting `PGDATABASE=nc_games` + `PGDATABASE=nc_games_test` in the respective files.
+Within these files you may need to specificy your PostGres password depending on your settings, this can be done by including a password variable within the env.development and env.test files eg.`PGPASSWORD=passwordexample123`.

 Relevent tests have been created and are within the `__tests__` folder.
 Tests can be run with the command `npm run test`.